 Today though, I’m going to be sharing an itinerary that marries the best of both worlds – a city stay with a trip to the country.
 It’s wonderful how easy it is to get from the bustling cultural attractions of Glasgow up to the natural beauty of the Loch Lomond & Trossachs National Park, and this itinerary will help you do just that!

-A 2 Day Itinerary for Glasgow and Loch Lomond
+2 Days in Glasgow & Loch Lomond

 Day 1 – Glasgow